tsnellgrove/dark_castle2/castle_to_do2.md

 					- DONE: Address restart interstitial
 					- DONE: Simplify flask code - eliminate start_of_game (see flow notes below)
 					- DONE: Simplify flask code - eliminate double interpreter_text call (see flow notes below)
-					- NEXT: Clean up code comments
+					- DONE: Clean up code comments
+					- DONE: Updte version number to 2.3.0
+					- NEXT: Update pythonanywher code and test / troubleshoot
 					- What is the preferred response to an entry after 'Quit' but before 'Restart'?
 Maybe cache quit output??
 Or don't bother?
 					- Fully understand Flask code and comment all use cases
 					- Clean up redundant flask variable assignments; Address flow notes
 					- update flow model with any changes!!
 Keep this accurate!!
+			- 2.4.x update CSS and jinja
 				- Build CSS-style sheet
 				- CSS: How to set right margins??
 				- CSS: Stone background similar to zork for showcase?